AlenaGM/Date-Format-Exercise/README.md

-# :cat: Form-Date-Exercise :cat:
+# 🐈‍ Form-Date-Exercise 🚌
 _Function that formats date and time._

-Form-Date-Exercise is a Java-Script 'date formatting' assignment made on week 17 of learning with [ITGirlSchool].
+Form-Date-Exercise is a Java-Script _'date formatting'_ assignment made on week 17 of learning with [ITGirlSchool].

 We've got a task to write a  `formatDate(date)` function, that transforms `date` in the following way:

     - Upon less that 1 second from `date` show `right now`.
-    - Otherwise, upon less that 1 minute from `date`, show `n seconds ago`.
+    - Upon less that 1 minute from `date`, show `n seconds ago`.
-    - Otherwise, upon less that 1 hour from `date`, show `n minutes ago`.
+    - Upon less that 1 hour from `date`, show `n minutes ago`.
-    - Otherwise, show full date in format `DD.MM.YY HH:mm`.
+    - Otherwise, show full date in `DD.MM.YY HH:mm` format.

-That was quite a boring stuff to do, so I added a timer ⏲️ and cheered it up with some 🐈‍ + 🚌 animation.
+That was quite a boring stuff to do, so I added a ⏲️-timer and cheered it up with some 🐈‍ + 🚌 animation.
 Enjoy!

 ## Result